RyanGriffin/p5js-sketches/README.md

 ## Sketches

-Here's a list of some the sketches included in this collection:

 * **[wavePattern](wavePattern/)**
     * My first p5.js sketch!
     * This sketch mimics a wave pattern using particles rotating in a circle with an offset starting point